Bailey, Greiss help Islanders hold on to beat Rangers 4-2

 The Islanders were on another power play as Beauvillier got the puck from Barzal high between the circles, skated forward and fired the puck past Georgiev for his 18th with 3:25 left in the period to make it 2-0.

 NOTES: Panarin, signed to a seven-year, $81.5 million deal last summer, missed his first game this season.
-He has totaled 26 goals and 42 assists in 47 games, including a career high-tying five points (two goals, three assists) in the Rangers’ 6-2 win over the Islanders on Jan.
-13. … Rangers F Jesper Fast played in his 400th career NHL game. … The Rangers began a stretch of six of their next seven games at home. … The teams conclude the season series Feb.
+He has totaled 26 goals and 42 assists in 47 games. … With the Rangers off until Jan.
+31, rookie G Igor Shesterkin was sent down to Hartford of the AHL.
+Shesterkin, who went 2-1-0 with a 2.68 goals-against average in three starts with the NHL club, earned a selection to the AHL All-Star Game before his promotion earlier this month. … F Jesper Fast played in his 400th career NHL game. … The teams conclude the season series Feb.
 25 at Nassau Coliseum. … Bailey has three goals and three assists in his last seven games. … Lee scored for the second straight game and has five goals and an assist in his last nine games.

 UP NEXT